ativan addiction

 • Changes in sex drive or ability

-When a doctor prescribes Ativan, it is typically only for short-term use because the substance can lead to dependency when taken for a long period.
-Even if you are taking Ativan as prescribed, you can become physically dependent on it after long-term use.
+When a doctor prescribes Ativan, it is typically only for short-term use because the substance can lead to ativan dependence when taken for a long period.
+Even if you are taking the medication as prescribed, you can develop a physical ativan dependence after long-term use, which may require a professional tapering plan to resolve safely.

 If you or a loved one develop an addiction to Ativan, professional Ativan addiction treatment is necessary.